-We take the direction of Lake Bourget, from very minor roads and the Fier gorges.
+We take Bourget lake direction, through very minor roads and Fier gorges.

-It runs along the Lac du Bourget on its west shore.
+We run along Bourget lake on its west shore.

-A little before arriving at Chambery, it goes on the Mont du Chat to join the Lake Aiguebelette.
+Shortly before arriving at Chambery, the route goes on the Mont du Chat to join Aiguebelette lake.

-It runs along the lake from the east, before going down south to Les Echelles.
+We run along the lake on the east side, before going down south to Les Echelles.

-We go back near Chambery after passing the Col du Granier and the Fosse pass.
+We go back near Chambery after passing the Col du Granier and Fosse pass.

-We arrive at St Jorioz after the Col de Plainpalais and the Col de Leschaux.
+We arrive at St Jorioz after Plainpalais pass and Leschaux pass.

 Take the opportunity to explore the city!